Starbix/Infrared_Marble/README.md

 docker compose -f docker-compose.prod.yaml pull
 ```

 Then you can run it again as before.
+This should only be necessary if something in the `docker-compose.prod.yaml`
+configuration changed, as images get updated automatically when you call `up` with `--pull=always`.

 ## Project Structure